Japan document scandals highlight country's growing pains as a democracy: archivist | The Japan Times

 While there have been calls for tougher punishments, Kato said, “it remains to be seen if introducing penalties would be effective while there is no sufficient understanding about what producing public documents means.”

-Kato stressed the need to change public workers’ mindsets about the handling of documents.
+Kato stressed the need to change civil servants’ mindsets about the handling of documents.

-Current bureau chief-level officials at central government ministries and agencies had no chances to learn about document management when they were young, because there was no related legislation at the time, he said.
+Bureau chief-level officials at central government ministries and agencies had no chances to learn about document management when they were young because there was no related legislation at the time, he said.

 “On this occasion, public workers of all levels need to receive training and learn the philosophy,” he said.

-Regarding an argument that all emails written by public workers should be stored, Kato said a better awareness of public documents is needed.
+Regarding an argument that all email messages written by public workers should be stored, Kato said a better awareness of public documents is needed.

 “Discussions on the idea of storing everything would be meaningless unless public workers have the awareness that what they write are public documents,” he said.